valkey-io/valkey-doc/topics/valkey-bundle.md

     ```bash
     docker run --name my-valkey-bundle -d valkey/valkey-bundle valkey-server --save 60 1 --loglevel warning
     ```

+    By default, Valkey logs are written to standard output and can be viewed using `docker logs`.
+Logs from all modules are included in the same stream since Valkey doesn't generate separate log files per module.
+If you prefer to log to a file, you can use the `--logfile` flag to specify a file path.

 2. **Custom Flags with Environment Variable**